Sustainable Requirements Embraced by City of Key West

 The Branch's leadership team is comprised entirely of volunteers.
 Thanks solely to these unselfish individuals' dedication, passion, expertise and, very often, long hours of volunteerism, the Keys Branch is making terrific inroads in spreading the good word about green-building initiatives.
 If you are interested in learning about sustainability and green building, and if you value camaraderie, teamwork and fun, email Bill Horn and have a discussion about joining our volunteer Branch family.

 History of Our Branch

 The former Miami-Dade and the Keys Branch became a "provisional" Branch of the USGBC South Florida Chapter in May 2011.
-During the prior two years, it became evident that the Keys' interest in green-building education and sustainability was growing expotentially, and that commutes north to the Miami region for programs were becoming less convenient for interested individuals.
+During the prior two years, it became evident that the Keys' interest in green-building education and sustainability was growing exponentially, and that commutes north to the Miami region for programs were becoming less convenient for interested individuals.
 The notion of breaking the existing Branch into two distinct, organized bodies gained support during this time period.

-In the Fall of 2010, the Branch Governing Council of the MDK Branch held meetings designed to sketch out a game plan to create a leadership group for a separate Keys Branch.
+In the Fall of 2010, the Branch Governing Council of the MDK Branch held meetings designed to sketch out a game plan to create a leadership team for a separate Keys Branch.
 Over the course of the following months, myriad training sessions took place and a solid base of support to manage a Branch south of Miami began to emerge.